 "So do I. They're walking down flights of stairs."

-They could bloody well walk faster.
+And they could bloody well walk faster.
 He cast a Patronus.

 "Ronald Weasley, you're a grown man.
 Can't you wait?"